Divide and Conquer | 26 September – 2 October 2016 | Lock Up International | Istanbul | curated by Lewis Teague Wright

 this place | 3 channel video on monitor

 Intimate Horizons | 2014 | DISJECTA |Portland, OR | curated by Rachel Adams Miller

-Intimate Horizons was a 2 person exhibition with Claire Ashley.
-I created two site specific installations; “Omun”, “Pink” and collaborated with Claire Ashley on the work “B-15”.
+2 person exhibition with Claire Ashley.
+I created two site specific installations; “Omun” based on the 24 hour sun, “Pink” an immersive light installation, with Claire Ashley collaborated on the work “B-15”.

 The solo show included the installation also titled “Self Titled” with a 4 channel video projection, photographs from the series Melting North, and the video Pink Ice.

 Primordial Future | 9 October, 2013 – 20 April, 2014 | deCordova Museum and Sculpture Park 2013 Biennial | Lincoln, MA